ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Moved buttons in extra stats pages to same place as in main stats page (only in 800x600).
 - Can choose whether the main (first) page or the last selected page is displayed on opening the stats page.

-v4.02b changes :
+v4.02b changes:
-- Fixed : Features stay enabled in open Battle.net
+- Fixed: Features stay enabled in open Battle.net

-v4.02 changes :
+v4.02 changes:
-- Fixed : No more conflict with Battle.net (BigStash disabled on realms)
+- Fixed: No more conflict with Battle.net (BigStash disabled on realms)
-- Fixed : Missing "d" in "SeparateHardcoreStash=1" from PlugY.ini
+- Fixed: Missing "d" in "SeparateHardcoreStash=1" from PlugY.ini
-- Fixed : By default in PlugY.ini, the language isn't changed.
+- Fixed: By default in PlugY.ini, the language isn't changed.
-- Fixed : Item level display enabled correctly for all configurations of PlugY.
+- Fixed: Item level display enabled correctly for all configurations of PlugY.
 - Added data in the extra stats page.

-v4.01 changes :
+v4.01 changes:
-- Fixed : NbPlayers always set to 8 when active.
+- Fixed: NbPlayers always set to 8 when active.
 - Added data in the extra stats page.

-v4.00b changes :
+v4.00b changes:
-- Fixed : MSVCR70.dll not found bug.
+- Fixed: MSVCR70.dll not found bug.

-v4.00 changes :
+v4.00 changes:
 - Better optimization of the code.
 - Added some pages for displaying more characters stats like %MF.
 - Change the selected language (and for mod, default and available language).